RaimedasSimutis/Application-Task-3/README.md

 ## Task
-- Get current weather from API for users city if user allowed to access thiers location, if not fallback to Vilnius, Lithuania;
+- Get current weather from API for users city if user allowed to access theirs location, if not fallback to Vilnius, Lithuania;
 - Get forecast for a week;
 - Allow user to select city from a list of cities (with instant filtering as user types);